Aquebogue, New York

 Community Character

 Aquebogue is primarily residential and agricultural rather than commercial or densely developed.
-Unlike some larger Long Island downtown districts, the area is better known for its open landscapes, local businesses, vineyards, and quieter roads than for shopping or nightlife.
+Unlike some larger Long Island downtown districts, the area is better known for open landscapes, local businesses, vineyards, and quieter roads than for shopping or nightlife.
 Homes range from modest residences and farmhouses to larger properties with acreage or vineyard proximity.

 Transportation & Getting Around